ybrs/foldout/README.md

 # foldout

-foldout is a tool to create snapshots and branches of PostgreSQL databases.
+foldout is a tool to create instant snapshots and branches of PostgreSQL databases in development workflows and for agentic development.

-Important: This project is an active work-in-progress.
-Expect rapid changes, occasional instability, and breaking changes as features evolve.
-To get notified about updates, use the Watch button on the repository (choose "All Activity").
-Manage your watch settings for this repo at: https://github.com/ybrs/foldout/subscription
+Note: we are working on this.
+So there might be small changes.

 ## Tutorials